austinhimler/CS1666-RPG/README.md

 ### e.g.
 ####    a) Will Slack or equivalent be used for project discussion?

-        Slack will be used for a group-wide dicussions/announcements as well as dedicated channels for each advanced topic subteam
+Slack will be used for a group-wide dicussions/announcements (group channel).
+Additional sub-channels will be dedicated to each subteam for advanced topic collaboration.

 ####    b) *What development methodologies will be used (if any)?